People Management Policy

 12. Global Workplace Safety and Health System

-Recognising the importance of workplace safety and health risks, the Board of Directors commits to taking the actions required to provide safe and healthy conditions for the prevention of work-related injuries and health impairments that are suited and adjusted to the purpose, size and context of each organisation and to the specific nature of the risks for professionals within the Company and its Group, as well as in its spheres of influence, thereby contributing to the achievement of goals three and eight of the Sustainable Development Goals (SDGs) approved by the United Nations.
+Recognising the importance of workplace safety and health risks, the Board of Directors commits to taking the actions required to provide safe and healthy conditions for the prevention of work-related injuries and physical or mental health impairments that are suited and adjusted to the purpose, size and context of each organisation and to the specific nature of the risks for professionals within the Company and the other companies of the Group, as well as in its spheres of influence, thereby contributing to the achievement of goals three and eight of the Sustainable Development Goals (SDGs) approved by the United Nations (UN).

 The Occupational Safety and Health Risk Policy is intended to establish a common framework for the control and monitoring of workplace safety and health risks within the general guidelines determined in the General Risk Control and Management Policy, and contains the main principles of conduct of the Group’s companies in this area.

-The Group's commitments in this area are advanced through a number of instruments, including the development and implementation of a system of global workplace safety and health standards that determine minimum levels and ensure the harmonisation of the standards applied at all companies of the Group.
+Group-level commitments in this area are advanced through a number of instruments, including the development and implementation of a system of global standards for physical and mental safety and health, including emotional and social well-being, that determine minimum levels and ensure the harmonisation of the standards applied at all companies of the Group.

 The Compliance Unit has the duty to disseminate, interpret and inform the appropriate bodies of the level of compliance with the Code of Ethics.

-The compliance divisions of each country subholding or head of business company shall apply the Code of Ethics (or the specific code of their country subholding company) in their respective areas of conduct.
+The compliance units of the Group’s companies shall apply the Code of Ethics (or the specific code of their country subholding or head of business company) within their respective purviews.

 Said programmes and campaigns shall be guided by the following main principles of conduct: